denyskryvytskyi/ElvenEngine/README.md

 </h1>

-Elven Engine is primarily 2D/3D game engine developing from scratch.
+Elven Engine is primarily 2D/3D game engine that is being developed from scratch.

 ## Getting Started